About the course

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Theology and Religion and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Theology and Religion.

-You will take a three-hour exam on the core course Methods and Study of Religion/Themes in the Interaction Between Religions.
+You will take an exam on the core course The Nature of Religion.

-Your two chosen religions will be examined by two papers, of which one will consist of two essays of up to 5,000 words and one will consist of a dissertation of 10,000–15,000 words.
+Your two chosen religions will be examined by two papers, of which one will consist of two essays and one will consist of a dissertation.
 Between them, essays and dissertations must deal with the two chosen religions only.
 Essays and dissertations on the interactions, relations or comparisons between the two religions, or approaches taken from one view towards the other, are also encouraged, with the proviso that there is no overlap between essays and dissertation.

 The choice of essay and dissertation topics will be decided by you, subject to advice from your supervisor and final approval.
 Students are encouraged to use the work on their essays as building blocks towards their dissertation.

-Students who leave the University of Oxford with graduate degrees in theology enter a variety of careers all around the world.
-Over half of those who gain an MSt or MPhil proceed to further, usually doctoral, study.
+Students who leave the University of Oxford with graduate degrees in theology and religion enter a variety of careers all around the world.
+Many of those who gain an MSt or MPhil proceed to further, usually doctoral, study.
 Others secure employment as, for example, civil servants, lawyers, school teachers, parliamentary research assistants or staff members of, or researchers at, non-governmental organisations that work on issues pertaining to religion in public life.

 Changes to this course and your supervision